antigenomics/vdjdb-db/README.md

 To view the list of papers that were not yet processed follow [here](https://github.com/antigenomics/vdjdb-db/labels/paper).

+An XLS template is available [here](https://raw.githubusercontent.com/antigenomics/vdjdb-db/master/template.xls).

+> **CAUTION** make sure that nothing is messed up (``x/X`` frequencies are transformed to dates, bad encoding, etc) when importing from XLS template.
+The format of all fields is pre-set to *text* to prevent this case.

 ## Database specification

 Each database submission in ``chunks/`` folder should have the following header and columns: